MGXlab/phap/README.md

 ### Sample sheet

-You must define a samplesheet with two comma (`,`) separated columns and the header `sample,fasta`.
+You must define a samplesheet with two tab (`\t`) separated columns.
+The header line must contain two fields, `sample    fasta`.
 Values from the `sample` column must be unique and are used as sample identifiers.
-Their corresponding `fasta` values must be valid paths to multifasta files with the phage sequences for that sample.
+Their corresponding `fasta` values must be valid paths to (multi)fasta files with the phage sequences for that sample.

 An example
 ```
-$ cat samples.csv
+$ cat samples.tsv
-sample,fasta
-s01,/path/to/s01.fna
-s02,/path/to/another.fna.gz
+sample	fasta
+s01	/path/to/s01.fna
+s02	/path/to/another.fna.gz
 ```

 > Note